dperny/docker-e2e/README.md

 ## Overview
 The tests are built with the `go test` framework, but are most easily run from inside of a container.
-The tests are run with `--net=host` and the docker socket bind-mounted into the container at `/var/run/docker.sock`.
+The docker socket bind-mounted into the container at `/var/run/docker.sock`.
 This container is run on a Manager node.

 The tests are designed to be run on a real, multi-node cluster so their functionality, utility, and accuracy are reduced in a single-node environment.